Yuukiki/libarray/README.md

 An easy universal container wirtten in C.

 ## Requirement
-A standard C compiler with C99 support.
+A standard C compiler with C99 and inline assembly support.

 ## Build